Adyto23/Final-Project/README.md

 The model was trained using Jupiter/Python notebook in this repository.
 Model accuracy results are provided below.

-After last changes in data the model worked a bit better with RandomForestRegressor.
+After last changes in data the model worked a bit better with ensemble_prediction, you will be able to see the difference between the models below:

 ## with Hyperparameters-